2016 University of California-Davis. PhD, Sociology

 Amount of funding I raised to conduct my research, having successfully convinced granting organizations of the innovation, importance, and impact of my work.

 1 of 6

 I am one of a half-dozen nationally recognized and awarded researchers by the professional organization for sociologists in 2015.
-I have met and networked with a diverse group of scientists, expanding my knowledge about the cutting-edge data analysis being done in the field.
+I have met and networked with a diverse group of scientists, expanding my knowledge about cutting-edge data analysis being done in the field.

-Number of research assistants I supervise on the Extended Families Study.
+Number of research assistants I supervised on the Extended Families Study.
 As a project manager, I have significant experience in creative problem solving and see collaboration and teamwork as essential to the research process.